Obituary of Ted McCoy Starks, Jr.

 A private celebration of Ted's life will be held in Tucson, on March 9th, 2019.
 Family will announce, later this year, the details of Ted's inurnment in the Columbarium wall, at Arlington National Cemetery, in Arlington, Virginia.

-To send flowers to the family of Ted Starks, Jr., please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Ted Starks, Jr., please visit Tribute Store